Shalee Wanders

 vbj

 I’d never been on an impact trip.
-I had always been curious, but was always picky about what kind of trip I would take.
+I had always been curious but was always picky about what kind of trip I would take.
 I wanted to work next to locals, in cultures, without commercialization.

 Guys, I found it.

-Recently, I went on an impact travel trip to Puerto Plata, Dominican Republic with Fathom Travel.
+Recently, I went on an impact travel trip to Puerto Plata, the Dominican Republic with Fathom Travel.
 The purpose of the trip was to make a difference in the community, while still enjoying a Caribbean vacation.
 I arrived with fellow blogger Adventure Mom, curious and unsure exactly what to expect.
 We were soon to discover this trip would surpass all expectations we could have dreamt up.

 The Dominican Republic is the second most visited country in both North and South America, trailing only behind Brazil.
-Punta Cana is situated on the southeastern coast, lined with resort after resort on flat sand beaches, making it the biggest tourist location in the country.
+Punta Cana is situated on the southeastern coast, lined with resort after resort on flat sandy beaches, making it the biggest tourist location in the country.
 Although millions of travelers get their passport stamped and visit this country, very few leave with hearts full of Dominican love and culture.

 That’s what made this trip different.